-“No problem!” was the reply from restaurant Re-Naa – “We are looking forward to welcome you.”
 I always let restaurants know if I am delayed, even if it’s only 15 minutes.
 That’s the only polite thing to do, and I don’t want to lose my table, of course.
-Without doubt, you should always message a restaurant as soon as you decide to cancel on a reservation – for whatever reason.
+Without a doubt, you should always message a restaurant as soon as you decide to cancel on a reservation – for whatever reason.
 Imagine how much preparations small restaurants do before a night.
-They purchase and prepare high quality ingredients, and exclusive eateries often have a very limited amount of seats to make a revenue from.
+They purchase and prepare high-quality ingredients, and exclusive eateries often have a very limited amount of seats to make a revenue from.
 One table short can tip the scales.

 The original menu including all petits fours has 24 courses.
-Sven Erik skipped one single dish of wild salmon, and combined the “lamb in two servings” into one serving.
-A total of 22 dishes were placed in front of us from arrival 11 PM till departure 1.30 AM the next morning.
-At one point my dad was wondering what the large crowd of chefs was doing in the kitchen, only to realize they were all working for us as there were no other diners left in the room.
+Sven Erik skipped one single dish of wild salmon, and combined the lamb in two servings into one serving.
+A total of 22 dishes were placed in front of us from arrival 11 PM until departure 1.30 AM the next morning.
+At one point my dad was wondering what the large crowd of chefs was doing in the kitchen, only to realize they were all working for us, as there were no other diners left in the room.
 Every bite we got was a small display of local and seasonal produce, with beautiful presentation and great flavor.
 It was a demonstration of power for Stavanger as an up-and-coming destination for food travelers.
-In fact, the rumors must already have start to spread.
-The next evening my good friends at Cityfoodsters, Jason Wang and Grace Chen, visited Stavanger and Re-Naa as part of their foodie trip of Europe.
+In fact, the rumors must already have started to spread.
+The next evening my good friends at Cityfoodsters, Jason Wang and Grace Chen, visited Stavanger and Re-naa as part of their foodie trip in Europe.
 They came from San Francisco …

-We ended where we started – in the patio.
+We ended where we started – on the patio.
 It was past 1 AM and time for coffee and snacks.
 The Odd Standard tree arrived!
 Only one restaurant in each city is allowed to purchase the most unique pieces from this artist duo.
-In Oslo it’s restaurant Kontrast and in Bergen it’s Lysverket.
-Now I know that restaurant Re-Naa in Stavanger was chosen as well.
+In Oslo, it’s restaurant Kontrast and in Bergen it’s Lysverket.
+Now I know that restaurant Re-naa in Stavanger was chosen as well.
 It had been the most exceptional evening at this one Michelin starred restaurant.
 The service was three stars.
 Someone recently asked me what makes a good meal?
 I said passion.
-Torill and Sven Erik Renaa has bucketloads of that.
+Torill and Sven Erik Renaa have bucketloads of that.

-Is Stavanger on your foodie map?
+Is Stavanger on your foodie radar?
 Please share in a comment below.